shahineb/climemu/docs/reproducepaper.md

 ## Reproducing Paper Results

-The paper results are based on an emulator trained with a subset of CMIP6 experiments (piControl, historical, ssp126, ssp585).
+The paper results are based on an emulator trained with a subset of CMIP6 simulations (piControl, historical, ssp126, ssp585).
 Other experiments were left out for validation.

 You can load this pretrained emulator directly:
 ```python